 Having completed my A-Levels aged 18 I realised that I did not know what I wanted to do with my future.
 Having stumbled across working with young people due to coaching rugby, aged 22, I realised that I wanted to work with young people, and make a difference to their lives.
 Upon reflection, I knew that careers provision was not acceptable at the school I attended.

 Before joining Brompton Hall School, I have worked in secondary schools in York, Hull and Leeds.
 Whilst I worked in the Leeds school for nine years I held various roles.
 In addition to being Head of Key Stage 4, I was in charge of careers within the school.
 I worked tirelessly so that all the students had the best possible chance of being successful gaining entry onto the course or apprenticeships that they wanted to after Year 11.

 I believe an extensive Careers programme aimed at raising aspirations of the students at Brompton Hall School is paramount to them being successful whilst at the school and in the future.

-My name is Sue James and I am the Specialist Careers adviser working in Brompton Hall School.
-I have worked delivering Information Advice and Guidance for 15 years and have worked in Brompton Hall School for 4 years.
-My role is to support the students to explore the world of work and to be aware of the choices and options open to them post 16.
+My name is Alison Fletcher and I am the Specialist Careers Adviser working in Brompton Hall School.
+I have worked in Information Advice and Guidance for more than 15 years and recently joined the team at Brompton Hall School.
+My role is to support the students to explore the world of work and to be aware of the choices and options open to them Post 16.

 My work starts in year 9 with a group session which aims to spark interest in careers and future options.
 This is followed by a 1:1 guidance interview and career action plan which outlines where a student is now and where they see themselves after year 11.
 This is followed by a further group session in year 10 looking at labour market information and a further 1:1 guidance interview.